drkaizeng/fingers_in_the_pi/docs/initial_setup/ssh_setup.md

 ```

-## Linux: add passphrase to keychain
+## Pi: SSH key pair and add passphrase to keychain
-In a terminal, do the following:
+***Note***: This key pair is for enabling the Pi to communicate with, e.g., Github.
+The set up process is identical to that outlined above for the Mac.
+Afterwards, in a terminal, do the following:
 ```
 sudo apt-get install keychain
 ```